 In late 2016, we were finally able to confirm the following: William J. Milne, the first principal of the Geneseo State Normal School, attended the University of Rochester as an undergraduate.
 Milne, who was instrumental in the founding of the Delphic Society at Geneseo, participated in the last public debate of the Delphic Society at the University of Rochester in 1866.

-It is now evident to us that William J. Milne wanted to provide students at
+now evident to us that William J. Milne wanted to provide students at

 the Geneseo Normal School with a literary societal experience similar to

 the one he was a part of while at Rochester.
 Therefore, the Delphic

 Society at Rochester, which was founded in 1850, was the predecessor

 organization to the Delphic Society at Geneseo founded in 1871.
 The